abnore/neovim/README.md

 - `<C-f>`: Focus NERDTree.
 - `<C-t>`: Toggle NERDTree.
 - `<F8>`: Toggle Tagbar.
+>Use the natural Vim navigation keys hjkl to navigate the files.
+> - Press o to open the file in a new buffer or open/close directory.
+> - Press t to open the file in a new tab.
+> - Press i to open the file in a new horizontal split.
+> - Press s to open the file in a new vertical split.
+> - Press p to go to parent directory.
+> - Press r to refresh the current directory.
 - `<leader>so`: Save and reload `.vimrc`.

 #### Search & Navigation